RJMGroen/ProgAssigment_GettingAndCleaningData/CodeBook.md

 The data was provided for this assignment.
 It can be found in https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 ###Notes on the original (raw) data
-The data linked to represent data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The data linked to represents data collected from the accelerometers from the Samsung Galaxy S smartphone.
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

 A full description is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ##Creating the tidy datafile

+The tidy dataset consists with the average of each measurement variable (mean and standard deviation) for each activity and each subject.
+This gives us a dataset with 180 rows (30 subjects x 6 activities).
+For every combination the average of the 66 of the measurement variables is calculated.

 ###Guide to create the tidy data file

 The following steps have been taken to create the tidy dataset called (in R-script) 'Data_experiment_means':
  - Download the file
  - Unzip the file and read the eight necessary text files into R